pkb/obsidian-extensions-list/plugins/audiopen-sync.md

 categories:
 - '[[categories/Integration|Integration]]'
 description: Sync notes from AudioPen.
-downloads: 181
+downloads: 211
 mobile: true
 number: 1700
-stars: 1
+stars: 4
 title: AudioPen Sync
 type: plugin
-updated: '2024-09-20T19:54:42'
+updated: '2024-12-24T04:13:30'
 url: https://github.com/jonashaefele/audiopen-obsidian
-version: 0.1.13
+version: 0.2.0
 ---

 %% README_START %%

 # AudioPen - Obsidian Sync

-[Obsidian](https://obsidian.md/) plugin and service that connects your editor to [AudioPen](https://audiopen.ai/?aff=x0g97).
+[Obsidian](https://obsidian.md/) plugin and service that connects your editor to [AudioPen](https://audiopen.ai/?aff=x0g97) or [VoiceNotes](https://voicenotes.com/?via=jonas) to transcribe audio files and add them to your notes.

-This is based on the amazing work [trashhalo](https://github.com/trashhalo) did with [obsidian-webhooks](https://github.com/trashhalo/obsidian-webhooks), but updated and extended to work with AudioPen.
+This is based on the amazing work [trashhalo](https://github.com/trashhalo) did with [obsidian-webhooks](https://github.com/trashhalo/obsidian-webhooks), but updated and extended to work with AudioPen and VoiceNotes.

 ## Setting up the plugin